Structure of cell decompositions in Extremal Szemer\'edi-Trotter examples: The Probabilistic method and cell decompositions

 \end{proof}

 When trying to show that a typical line in a configuration $(\lines,\pts)$ will have incidences in most of the sectors of an organizing point, the enemy case is lines which take too many points in a given sector.
-A typical line has $N^{2/3}$ crossings between each pair of points.
 So if we show that lines with too many crossings in a sector do not contribute significantly to the total number of incidences in that sector, then most incidences come from lines taking $\lesssim N^{+}$ points in that sector and we win.